 California relies on U.S. EPA to lower emissions from sources that the federal government alone has the authority to regulate.
 Historically, NOx emissions from federally regulated sources were a relatively small portion of the total NOx inventory.
-In 2000, emissions from aircraft, trains, and ocean-going vessels together made up approximately 7 percent of California's total NOx inventory.
+For example, in 2000, emissions from interstate trucks, aircraft, trains, ocean-going vessels, and some off-road engines together made up approximately 20 percent of California's total NOx inventory.
 While California adopted programs to lower NOx emissions from the mobile sources under California's control, U.S. EPA has not kept pace in reducing NOx emissions from sources under federal control.
-As a result, those same federal sources are today responsible for over 19 percent of NOx emissions in the South Coast, and that percentage is projected to continue to rise.
-While total NOx emissions have decreased in South Coast by nearly 70 percent from 1997, NOx emissions from federal sources outside of California's control have only decreased by 15 percent since 1997, and are projected to increase in the future without federal action.
+As a result, those same federal sources are today responsible for 33 percent of NOx emissions in the South Coast in 2019, and that percentage is projected to continue to rise.
+Similarly, while total NOx emissions have decreased in South Coast by nearly 70 percent from 1997, NOx emissions from federal sources outside of California's control have only decreased by 15 percent since 1997, and are projected to increase in the future without federal action.

 As California and the South Coast AQMD continue to pursue the cleanest technologies and adopt the most stringent regulations and programs in the nation, federal action is critical for meeting this standard.
-As Figure ES-2 shows, aircraft, ocean going vessels, and trains' total emissions have been almost flat and will be slightly increase in the future.
+As Figure ES-2 shows, aircraft, ocean going vessels, and trains' total emissions have been almost flat and will be slightly increased in the future.
 Absent federal action, these emissions will continue to increase, as shown in Figure ES-3.
 To the extent that U.S. EPA fails to act on federal sources that are beyond California's regulatory control, California would need to achieve reductions from these sources through voluntary incentive programs.
-The funding to achieve the necessary reductions dramatically exceeds current resources.
-Given that these sources are under federal authority and thus, responsibility, significant levels of federal incentive funding to reduce emissions from federal sources, and/or federal regulatory actions to achieve the remaining level of reductions is necessary for attainment in 2023.
+The funding needed to achieve the necessary reductions dramatically exceeds current resources.
+Given that these sources are under federal authority and thus, federal responsibility, significant levels of federal incentive funding to reduce emissions from federal sources, and/or federal regulatory actions to achieve the remaining level of reductions is necessary for attainment in 2023.

-Figure ES-3: Federal Sources Overtake State Sources in the Future
+Figure ES-3: Federal Sources Overtake State Sources in the Future a.
+Progress toward Attainment of the 1997 8-Hour Ozone Standard